SamiMitwalli/One-Pro-IMU-Retriever-Demo/README.md

-# XREAL One Pro IMU Retriever Demo
+# One Pro IMU Retriever Demo

 A demo head tracking solution for the `XREAL One Pro` glasses using IMU sensor data.